descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 eﬀects of destroying a temporary object are associated only with the full-expression, not with any specifc subexpression.~~

+**OR**

+<sub>4</sub> When an implementation introduces a temporary object of a class that has a non-trivial constructor (11.4.5.2,
+11.4.5.3), it shall ensure that a constructor is called for the temporary object.
+Similarly, the destructor shall be called for a temporary with a non-trivial destructor (11.4.7).
+Temporary objects are destroyed ++when the variable to which the temporary is assigned is destroyed.++~~as the last step in evaluating the full-expression (6.9.1) that (lexically) contains the point where they were created.
+This is true even if that evaluation ends in throwing an exception.
+The value computations and side eﬀects of destroying a temporary object are associated only with the full-expression, not with any specifc subexpression.~~

 ...

+**NOTE: Paragraphs 5-8 concerning the "three contexts in which temporaries are destroyed at a different point than the end of the fullexpression" will either need to be removed or heavily revised.
+Also it should be noted that these scenarios includes the concept of extending the lifetime of the temporary to the assigned variable but the scenarios are so specific and the rules are so complicated that programmers can not safely use such feature more often.**

 **6.9.3.2 Static initialization [basic.start.static]**